ivanmari/monitoringrelay/README.md

 motor contactor is opened.
 After that time, the system enters in the initial state trying to detect phase sequence again.
 But the contactor remains open until Start is pressed.

+## Platform

+The FSM is written in standard C++ code and it is abstracted from the I/O by means of a Platform class.
+For testing and demo purposes I have implemented an x86 and an Arduino platforms respectively.